michele-vigliotta/CatDetector/README.md

 - **570 training images**
 - **124 validation images**

-The dataset was partially annotated manually.
+The dataset was partially annotated manually, using CVAT.

 ## 🧠 Training Details